Murder of Michaela McAreavey: Aftermath

 Following the verdict, the Mauritian government issued a statement: "The government and the people of Mauritius understand and continue to share the grief and agony of the Harte and McAreavey families, the Government is considering all options concerning further action in this matter, with a view to bringing the perpetrators of this heinous crime to justice."

 Some Irish people started an internet campaign calling for a boycott of the Mauritian tourism sector, one of the main pillars of the island's economy.
 Irish politician Seán Kelly supported the campaign by saying: "No justice for Michaela McAreavey in Mauritius.
 It is a massive indictment of Mauritius authorities’ incompetence.
 No Irish should visit Mauritius yet until justice is done."
 Calls for a boycott intensified following the events of 15 July 2012.

-On 15 July 2012, a new Mauritian newspaper called Sunday Times published photographs of the hotel room crime scene, including images of McAreavey's body in its 35th edition.
-The front page featured a photograph of the body under the headline "Exclusive".
-A spokesperson for the Harte and McAreavey families said: “As the families struggle to come [to terms] with the result from the trial - this action by the newspaper is not only insensitive to their grief, but marks another low in the treatment of John, the two families and the dignity of Michaela.”
+On 15 July 2012, a new Mauritian newspaper, the Sunday Times, published "Exclusive" photographs of the hotel room crime scene, including images of McAreavey's body.
+A spokesperson for the Harte and McAreavey families said: "As the families struggle to come [to terms] with the result from the trial - this action by the newspaper is not only insensitive to their grief, but marks another low in the treatment of John, the two families and the dignity of Michaela".

 Reacting to the publication, Taoiseach Enda Kenny stated: "On behalf of the people of Ireland, the Government will be lodging a formal complaint in the strongest possible terms, with the government of Mauritius".
 The McAreavey family lawyer in Mauritius, Dick Ng Sui Wa, called for the perpetrator to be arrested and asked for a full inquiry from the Commission of Police in Mauritius.
 Mauritian police launched an inquiry into how the newspaper published the photographs.
 Police officers raided the offices of the newspaper on the morning of 16 July 2012, but found no photographs.
 On 18 July 2012, the newspaper's editor and director general, Imran Hosany, was arrested.
 Later that day, he appeared in court charged with facts related to the publication of the photographs, and was released on bail.
 The Press Employees Union in Mauritius (USEP) issued a statement in support of Hosany: "Both the local press and international news agencies regularly show pictures of murder, bloodied demonstrators, corpses of people killed or injured in conflict areas, among others, The USEP considers that the treatment suffered by the editor of the Sunday Times in the hands of the Mauritius Police is disproportionate to the offences charged."